amalkp814/viapp/README.md

 python run.py
 ```

-#### 5. Configure and start WhisperWriter:
+#### 5. Configure and start viapp:
 On first run, a Settings window should appear.
 Once configured and saved, another window will open.
 Press "Start" to activate the keyboard listener.
 Press the activation key (`ctrl+shift+space` by default) to start recording and transcribing to the active window.

 ### Configuration Options

-WhisperWriter uses a configuration file to customize its behaviour.
+viapp uses a configuration file to customize its behaviour.
 To set up the configuration, open the Settings window:

 <p align="center">
     <img src="./assets/ww-settings-demo.gif" alt="WhisperWriter Settings window demo gif" width="350" height="350">